Skip To Main Content

 • LCFF Supplemental Funding: Money provided based on the number of Unduplicated Students (English Learners, Foster Youth, Homeless Youth, and Low-Income students)

-A key part of the LCAP is describing how the district is using targeted funds (LCFF Supplemental Funding) to meet the needs of English Learners, Foster Youth, Homeless Youth, and Low-Income students.
+A key part of the LCAP is describing how the district uses targeted funds (LCFF Supplemental Funding) to meet the needs of English Learners, Foster Youth, Homeless Youth, and Low-Income students.

-The 2023-24 LCAP Draft will be presented for proposed adoption at the second board meeting in June on June 26, 2023.
+The 2023-24 LCAP Draft was presented for proposal and adopted at the second board meeting on June 26, 2023.